Here are the top Institutional holders of Velodyne Lidar Inc. (VLDR) shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Velodyne Lidar Inc. (NASDAQ: VLDR) is -44.00% lower on its value in year-to-date trading and has touched a low of $10.11 and a high of $32.50 in the current 52-week trading range.
+Velodyne Lidar Inc. (NASDAQ: VLDR) is -41.37% lower on its value in year-to-date trading and has touched a low of $10.11 and a high of $32.50 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The VLDR stock was last observed hovering at around $11.40 in the last trading session, with the day’s gains setting it 1.38% off its average median price target of $20.00 for the next 12 months.
-It is also 57.4% off the consensus price target high of $30.00 offered by 7 analysts, but current levels are 1.69% higher than the price target low of $13.00 for the same period.
+The VLDR stock was last observed hovering at around $13.56 in the last trading session, with the day’s loss setting it -0.18% off its average median price target of $20.00 for the next 12 months.
+It is also 55.4% off the consensus price target high of $30.00 offered by 7 analysts, but current levels are -2.92% lower than the price target low of $13.00 for the same period.

 Velodyne Lidar Inc. (VLDR) Analyst Forecasts